trevarj/dotris/README.md

 If the piece used to clear was hard dropped you get 1 point per row added to the point amount.

-Each level acts as a multiplier to the above table. i.e on level two, clearing one line is 80;
+Each level acts as a multiplier to the above table; i.e on level two, clearing one line is 80.

 ### Levels